Boost your intake of whole foods like vegetables, fruit and wholegrains to help with weight loss.

 Meanwhile, we do actually need some body fat1 to keep our bodies warm and functional, but too much of it isn’t so great for long-term health.

 Excess weight around our middle can be a sign that we have too much visceral fat in our bodies.
-Also known as ‘toxic fat’, this type of fat sits on or around our major organs and puts us at a greater risk of conditions such as heart disease, diabetes and some cancers.2
+Also known as ‘toxic fat’, this type of fat sits on or around our major organs and puts us at a greater risk of conditions such as heart disease, type 2 diabetes and some cancers.2

 Targeting a specific area of the body to lose weight from is almost impossible, but there are steps you can take to help reduce belly fat over time.